Shazixnar/ATO-Magic_Archer_Sylvie/README.md

 ![Initial_Cards](Picture/initial_cards.png)
 </details>

+I'll be modifying this data frequently to make balance.
+So the picture maybe isn't the true number.
 You can check them out at the Town of Knowledge in game.

 ## Installation (manual)